In this long article, you will find top 7 marketing strategies for China in 2020, illustrated with case studies and concrete examples.

 - China market is a long run.

-For the past decade, numerous global brands have entered China and see it as their main arena for growth as well as new, smaller businesses looking for opportunities to make a fortune in this country.
+For the past decade, numerous global brands have entered China.
+And now they see it as their main arena for growth as well as new, smaller businesses looking for opportunities to make a fortune in this country.

 The most important question remains as what marketing strategies work well in China.